l2planet/website/README.md

-# Layer 2 Planet Website
+# L2 Planet Website

-This repo is for the website of [Layer 2 Planet](https://l2planet.xyz/about).
+This repo is for the website of [L2 Planet](https://l2planet.xyz/about).

 <p align="center">
   <a href="https://l2planet.xyz"><img src="https://l2planet.xyz/l2planet.webp" alt="Logo" height=128></a>